-Liver Cancer Treatment by Stage: An Overview
+Liver Cancer Treatment by Stage

-liver cancer can be cured only when it is found at an early stage (before it has spread) and only if the patient is healthy enough to have an operation.
-However,
+At this time, liver cancer can be cured only when it is found at an early stage (before it has spread) and only if the patient is healthy enough to have an operation.
+However, liver cancer treatment other than surgery may be able to control the disease and help patients live longer and feel better.

 Some factors that may influence liver cancer treatment options include: